loginom/loginom-help-en-omegat/data/admin/ldap.md

 ## Configure

-Settings of connection to the LDAP server are analyzed in [Parameters](./parameters.md#parametry-ldap) subsection of Administration section, change of *Authentification* user method is analyzed in [Users](./users.md) subsection.
+The LDAP server connection settings are analyzed in [Parameters](./parameters.md#parametry-ldap) subsection of Administration section, change of *Authentification* user method is analyzed in [Users](./users.md) subsection.

 ## Authentification